pmem/pcj/README.md

    ```

 ## NOTES ON FUNCTIONALITY ##
-1. While we believe that the programming model and general style of the APIs presented here is
-   headed in the right direction, the current implementation includes some choices that were made
-   with expediency in mind.
-For example:

-   - extensive use of JNI native methods
-   - extensive use of synchronized methods for thread safety
-   - use of reference counting for automatic object deallocation

-2. By default, the mount point to the NVML pool is ```/mnt/mem``` directory.
+1. By default, the mount point to the NVML pool is ```/mnt/mem``` directory.
 To modify this path, you
    can change the value for ```PATH``` in ```pcj/src/main/cpp/persistent_heap.cpp```.

-3. ```PersistentString``` objects are backed by a byte array and only supports ASCII characters.
+2. ```PersistentString``` objects are backed by a byte array and only supports ASCII characters.

 ## CONTRIBUTING ##
 Thanks for your interest!
-Right now, substantial architectural changes are still happening in the project.
-This makes it difficult to contribute code and difficult to effectively process pull requests.
-We expect these changes to settle out around December of this year and we look forward to code contributions once this happens.
+Right now, substantial architectural changes are still happening in the
+project.
+This makes it difficult to contribute code and difficult to effectively process pull
+requests.
+We expect these changes to settle out around December of this year and we look forward to
+code contributions once this happens.
 We will update this README then.

 In the meantime, we would love to hear your comments and suggestions via the contacts listed below.

 ## Contacts ##

-For more information on this library, contact Lei Fan (lei.t.fan@intel.com) or Steve Dohrmann (steve.dohrmann@intel.com).
+For more information on this library, contact Lei Fan (lei.t.fan@intel.com), Steve Dohrmann
+(steve.dohrmann@intel.com), Olasoji Denloye (olasoji.denloye@intel.com), or Vamsi Parasa
+(srinivas.vamsi.parasa@intel.com).

 \* Other names and brands may be claimed as the property of others.